-Duty of Candor Explained
+Duty of Candor Definition

 In the field of corporate the law, the duty of candor refers to a fiduciary duty of a company’s management and board members to disclose all the material information required for evaluating the company and its management, to its shareholders.

 A Little More on What is the Duty of Candor

 It is a legal provision under state corporate law (and under the Model Business Corporations Act).
 A company’s management needs to provide all the material information, fully and fairly to its shareholders on the first instance.
 The board needs to monitor the process.
 The provision allows the board to rely on the management’s declaration and accept that information as complete and accurate unless they have a direct knowledge of any misconduct.

 Academic Research on Duty of Candor

 Candor Versus Advocacy: Courts’ Use of Sanctions to Enforce the Duty of Candor Toward the Tribunal, Floyd, D. H. (1994).
 Ga.
 L. Rev., 29, 1035.
 This article provides an overview of the duty of candor towards the tribunal.
 The ethical standards of candor are introduced, followed by a discussion of the legal sanctions that can be enacted if a violation of that duty is found.

 Coming: The New Model Rules of Professional Conduct, Kutak, R. J. (1980).
 ABA J, 66, 46.

 Aerial Boundaries: The Duty of Candor as a Limitation on the Duty of Patent Practitioners to Advocate for Maximum Patent Coverage, Hricik, D. (2002).
 S. Tex.
 L. Rev., 44, 205.
 This article discusses the legal concept of the duty of candor as it relates to patent protection.
 The author offers a look at the regulatory framework of patent protection, then moves on to the legal duty to offer maximum protection.
 The actual process of patent application is addressed as it relates to the duty of candor.